The inactivated mouse brain-derived (IMB) vaccine is now commonly replaced by cell culture-based vaccines.

 A live attenuated vaccine based on the SA 14-14-2 strain of the JE virus is widely used in China and in an increasing number of countries within the Asian region, including India, the Republic of Korea, Sri Lanka, and Thailand.

 A Vero cell-derived, inactivated and alum-adjuvanted JE vaccine based on the SA 14-14-2 strain was approved in 2009 in North America, Australia and various European countries.
 The primary two doses are administered 4 weeks apart.
 A booster dose is recommended 1–2 years after the primary immunization.
-This vaccine has been given concomitantly with hepatitis A vaccine without significant interference with safety and immunogenicity of either vaccine.
+This vaccine has been given concomitantly with hepatitis A vaccine without significant interference with the safety and immunogenicity of either vaccine.
 Data on concomitant administration with other vaccines frequently used in travellers are currently unavailable.
 The vaccine is licensed for use in individuals 17 years of age and older in the United States, and 18 years and above in other countries.
 Paediatric and post-marketing safety studies are under way.

 Another Vero cell-derived inactivated JE vaccine was licensed by the Japanese authorities in February 2009 and a similar Japanese vaccine was licensed in 2011.
 These two vaccines use the same strain of JE virus (Beijing-1) as the mouse-brain-derived vaccine.
 Clinical trials have shown that the vaccines are safe and immunogenic, with seroconversion rates exceeding 95%.

 In addition, a new live attenuated, JE–yellow fever chimeric vaccine has recently been licensed in Australia and Thailand.
 A single dose of this chimeric JE vaccine was found to be safe, highly immunogenic and capable of inducing long-lasting immunity in both preclinical and clinical trials.